aws-samples/aws-cdk-examples/python/s3-sns-sqs-lambda-chain/README.md

 ## Overview
-A common pattern that I have used to create a resilient way to trigger a lambda when an event occurs on S3 is to chain the following services:
+Create a resilient way to trigger a lambda when an event occurs on S3.
+It chains the following services:

 - S3
 - SNS